What Is a Reasonable Salary for an S Corporation Officer?

 Some S corporation shareholders who are officers of the company attempt to avoid paying employment taxes by minimizing the salaries and bonuses they pay to corporate officers and instead considering payments as loan payments or payments of personal expenses.

-The IRS notes in its August 2008 article Wage Compensation for S Corporation Officers,
+The IRS notes in an article about Wage Compensation for S Corporation Officers:

 "The fact that an officer is also a shareholder does not change the requirement that payments to the corporate officer be treated as wages."

 Reasonable Salaries Factors for an S Corp Owner/Employee

 To find a reasonable salary for an S corporation owner/employee, consider how you would find a reasonable salary amount for any new employee.
 The IRS guidelines suggest you look at the following factors to determine "reasonable" salaries for your corporate officers:

 - Time and effort devoted to the business